In Defense of the Canadian Tuxedo: The Right Way to Wear Denim on Denim

 As you know well, the heritage wear community is one of the more accepting fashion communities — the “rules” are loosely defined.

-Materials matter (the more natural the better) and there are some other general guidelines including a focus on function, durability, craftsmanship, and history.
-Sometimes, fit comes in to the conversation (How hard are we tapering these days?) but for the most part there is a huge range of what is acceptable.
+Materials matter (the more natural, the better), and there are some other general guidelines, including a focus on function, durability, craftsmanship, and history.
+Sometimes, fit comes into the conversation (How hard are we tapering these days?) but for the most part there is a huge range of what is acceptable.

 I have 3 leading theories and am open to your response: